BrixSuficiencia/Name-Entry/README.md

 ## Usage

 1. Open your browser and navigate to `http://localhost:8000`
-2. You'll see a form at the top where you can enter first and last names
+2. You'll see a centered form where you can enter first and last names
 3. Submit the form to add names to the database
 4. Names will appear in the table below the form
-5. The table shows First Name, Last Name, and Date Added columns
+5. The table shows First Name and Last Name columns
+6. Duplicate names are automatically prevented with clear error messages

 ## API Endpoints